 In gaming, specifically, the games I would say had an influence on what I am trying to bring to you are: <tabletop> Burning Wheel (this game changed gaming for me), Chronicles of Darkness/World of Darkness, Changeling, Pathfinder (1st Edition), D&D (2nd and 3rd editions), StarWars (West End Games version); <PC Gaming> Mount & Blade I & II, The Sims 4, and Genshin Impact (yes, really), among others.

 I should also mention that in this year of 2024, there is such a wealth of information and so many very helpful content producers that made research for all of this much easier than anyone trying to write a book twenty or more years ago.
 I should like to point out Modern History TV, Shadiversity, Robinswords, Adorea Olomouc, and many others on youtube for their thorough and excellent content.
-Other resources such as Wikipedia, ChatGPT (no she didn’t write anything for me.
-We would chat from time to time and I would ask her questions about history and music), and various medieval-style clothiers and their online marketplaces have been indispensable.
+Other resources such as Wikipedia, random hobby websites about making replicas of historical mongolian bows, and various medieval-style clothiers and their online marketplaces have been indispensable.